The rotating normal form of braids is regular: Introduction

 Since~\cite{Bessis2003} and \cite{Birman1998} it is known that the dual braid monoid~$\BKL\nn$ admits a Garside structure whose simple elements are in bijection with the non-crossing partitions of $\nn$.
 In particular, there exists a normal form associated with this Garside structure, the so-called greedy normal form.

-The rotating normal form is another normal form on $\BKL\nn$, and was introduced in \cite{Fromentin2008} and \cite{Fromentin2008a}.
+The rotating normal form is another normal form on $\BKL\nn$, it was introduced in \cite{Fromentin2008,Fromentin2008a}.
 Roughly speaking, for every braid $\br\in\BKL\nn$ the rotating normal form picks up a unique representative word on the letters~$\SPBKL\nn$ among all of these representing~$\br$.
-It can be seen as a map $r_n$ from the dual braid monoid $\BKL\nn$ to the set of words~$\SPBKL\nn^\ast$.
-The language of all $n$-rotating words, denoted by~$R_n$, is then the image of~$\BKL\nn$ under the map $r_n$.
-We recall that the rotating normal form is a dual version of the alternating normal form introduced by P.~Dehornoy in \cite{Dehornoy2008} and itself building on S.~Burckel's normal form defined in~\cite{Burckel1997}
+It can be see as a map $r_n$ from the dual braid monoid $\BKL\nn$ to the set of words~$\SPBKL\nn^\ast$.
+The language of all $n$-rotating words, denoted by~$R_n$ is then the image of~$\BKL\nn$ under the map $r_n$.

-The aim of this paper is to construct for all $n\geq 2$ an explicit finite-state automaton which recognizes the language~$\RNF\nn$, implying that the language of $n$-rotating words is regular.
-Following \cite{Fromentin2008a} and \cite{FromentinParis} we can define, from the rotating normal form, a $\sigg$-definite normal form defined on the whole braid group.
-The corresponding language is then proven to be regular.
+The aim of this paper is to construct for all $n\geq 2$ an explicit finite state automaton which recognizes the language~$\RNF\nn$.
+As a consequence we obtain that the language~$\RNF\nn$ of $n$-rotating words is regular.

-The paper is divided as follows.
+The paper is divided as follow.
 In section 2 we recall briefly the construction of the rotating normal form and its useful already known properties.
-In the third section we describe the left reversing process on dual braid monoids.
+In third section we describe the left reversing process on dual braid monoids.
 In section~$4$ we give a syntactical characterization of $n$-rotating normal words.
-In the fifth section we construct, for each $n\geq 2$, a finite-state automaton which recognizes the language $\RNF\nn$ of $n$-rotating normal words.
-Section~$5$ is devoted to establish the regularity of the $\sigma$-definite normal form.
-In last section we prove that the rotating normal form is not right-automatic.
+In fifth section we construct, for each $n\geq 2$, a finite state automaton which recognizes the language $\RNF\nn$ of $n$-rotating normal words.